 Cuscuta is a very good herb for managing gastro – intestinal problems.
-Its general action as an anti – inflammatory agent helps prevent and control any type of swelling or inflammation in the entire gasto – intestinal tract.
+Its general action as an anti – inflammatory agent helps to prevent and control any type of swelling or inflammation in the entire gastro – intestinal tract.

-Basically, it is a very effective herb for managing minor belching, flatulence and indigestion to constipation, intestinal inflammation etc.
+Basically, it is a very effective herb for managing minor belching, flatulence, indigestion, constipation, and intestinal inflammation etc.

-In this process it helps detoxify the Liver and reduce its toxic load helping in improving liver functions and bringing them back to normal.
+In this process it helps to detoxify the liver and reduce its toxic load helping in improving liver functions and bringing them back to normal.

 Similarly, it helps to enhance spleen function.

-In case of associated digestive troubles like Piles or hemorrhoids, its decoction can help suppress bleeding and regularize bowel habits thereby preventing aggravation of symptoms and `improvement in the quality of life of that person.
+In case of associated digestive troubles like piles or hemorrhoids, its decoction can help to suppress bleeding and regularize bowel habits.
+Thereby preventing aggravation of symptoms and improvement in the quality of life of that person.

-For external use its powder can be mixed with honey and other herbs for local application over open wounds and any king of skin allergies or rashes.
+For external use its powder can be mixed with honey and other herbs for local application over open wounds and any kind of skin allergies or rashes.

 It is used in various ways to prevent hair fall and improve scalp condition for people having dandruff.

 The text also refers to anti – fertility action of the plant which may be attributed to its "Stambhana" properties.